Aurora is a great place to

 - Special assignments

-- Excellent health, dental and vision plans are available for Police Officers and their eligible family members/domestic partners.
-The City contributes to all plans.
+- Excellent health, dental and vision plans are available for police officers and their eligible family members/domestic partners.
+The city contributes to all plans.

 - Application